Last Updated on April 30, 2022

 After the fracture has occurred, the body initiates a complex overlapping sequence of events, including inflammation, repair, and remodeling.

 This sequence can restore the normal bone structure, biologic function, and mechanical strength in patients of any age.

-Despite the potential for a successful hearing through regeneration of normal bone, certain types of bone injury and, in some instances, the treatment of bone or soft tissue injury, lead to complications such as delayed union, nonunion, malunion, or bone necrosis that prevent the rapid restoration of normal structure and function.
+Despite the potential for a successful hearing through regeneration of normal bone, certain types of bone injury and, in some instances, the treatment of bone or soft tissue injury, lead to complications such as delayed union, nonunion, malunion, or bone necrosis that prevent the timely healing.

 These complications of fractures and their treatment are inevitable in some patients, but it is possible to avoid or minimize complications, and becomes important to diagnose and treat them.